OfficeDev/Office-Add-in-samples/Samples/outlook-check-item-categories/README.md

 ### Implement a task pane

-Task panes are used to complement event-based activation by providing users with a venue to further interact with the add-in.
+A task pane is used to complement event-based activation by providing users with a venue to further interact with the add-in.
 The `taskpane.html` and `taskpane.js` files configure the UI and functionality of the task pane, respectively.
 This allows the user to easily choose and apply the required Office Add-ins Sample color categories to the message or appointment.

 ## Known issues